 The last day of classes is known as the "last day for written work."
 Many students will have multiple assignments due on the last day of class: papers, lab reports, lab exams.
 In addition, any late work must be turned in by that day.

 Following the last day of classes is a brief review period and then the examination period.
 Final examinations may be either scheduled or self-scheduled.
 Examination information for each course is collected by the Registrar's Office and distributed to all students several weeks before the beginning of the examination period.
-It is also posted on the Registrar's website and outside the Dean's Office.
+It is also posted on the Registrar's website.

 In their first semester, students may be somewhat confused about how exactly self-scheduled exams work.
 A detailed description of procedures and regulations is distributed by the Registrar's office.
 One basic thing to understand is the degree of flexibility involved in self-scheduled exams.
 Having self-scheduled exams does not mean getting to take an exam whenever you want to.
 Instead, there are set examination periods (generally 9:30 a.m. - 12:30 p.m. , 2:00 p.m. - 5:00 p.m. , and occasionally 7:00 p.m. - 10:00 p.m.) during which exams may be taken.
+Exams must be picked up at the beginning of the exam period, even if your exam will not take the full three hours.
 Conversely, having self-scheduled exams also does not mean being required to devise and submit a schedule of when you will take particular exams.
 You should develop a plan for yourself, but you don't have to inform anybody, and you may adapt it as circumstances dictate.

 Some professors choose to give take-home exams, and the rules and guidelines for these exams differ enormously.
 They may be open book or not; they may be limited-time or not; the questions may be known in advance or not, etc. If you have a take-home exam in a given course, make sure you know and understand what is expected.